Book: First Lady Delayed 2017 Move to DC to Get New Prenup

 Mary Jordan, author of the book “The Art of Her Deal: The Untold Story of Melania Trump,” wrote that the 2016 campaign had been rife with reports about Trump’s alleged infidelities and the first lady was learning new details about them from media reports.

-“While she sorted out her plans as first lady, and a new school for her son, she also worked on getting her husband to sign a more generous financial deal for her and Barron,” according to the book, which will be published June 16.
-The Associated Press purchased an early copy.
+According to The Washington Post, Jordan conducted more than 100 interviews for her book, including with the first lady's schoolmates in her native Slovenia and former New Jersey Gov. Chris Christie.

-According to The Washington Post, Jordan conducted more than 100 interviews for her book, including with the first lady's schoolmates in her native Slovenian and former New Jersey Gov. Chris Christie.
+The Associated Press purchased an early copy of the book, which will be published June 16.

 Stephanie Grisham, a spokeswoman for Mrs. Trump, said the book was based on inaccurate information.
 “Yet another book about Mrs. Trump with false information and sources,” Grisham said in an emailed statement.
 “This book belongs in the fiction genre.”